lugia19/AC6-FXR-Hunter/README.md

 ## Single ID tester:

-This is meant to be used on smaller ranges, like say, 5 or so.
+This is meant to be used on smaller ranges, like say, a dozen or so.

 For example, say you've used the Color-based finder and narrowed down the moonlight to having its effects in the 9919xx range.